iotaledger/identity.rs/examples/README.md

 | [10_zkp_revocation](./1_advanced/10_zkp_revocation.rs)                                 | Demonstrates how to revoke a ZK VC (BBS+).                                                               |
 | [11_linked_verifiable_presentation](./1_advanced/11_linked_verifiable_presentation.rs) | Demonstrates how to link a public Verifiable Presentation to an identity and how it can be verified.     |

+#### Note: Running the examples with the release flag will be significantly faster due to stronghold performance issues in debug mode.

 ## PQC Examples

 The following Post-Quantum (PQ) and Post-Quantum/Traditional (PQ/T) hybrid examples are available: